terrorizer1980/litmus/Tutorial:-use-Litmus-to-execute-acceptance-tests-with-a-sample-module-(MoTD).md

 ```
 # Change directory to the module you just brought down
 > cd puppetlabs-motd

-# Rebase to the Litmus branch
-> git rebase origin/puppet_litmus
 ```

 ### Install the necessary gems for the module.